Rodeoclash/sitepoint-frontend-test-answer/README.md

     I also removed two catch alls at the end of the script which would serve the index.html instead of a 404 - this caused problems with debugging as it's useful to know when a file doesn't exist!

+## ES6 classes in MartyJS

+You might be wondering about my decision to not use the new ES6 class syntax in MartyJS.
+Simply put, I couldn't get it working with Jest.
+Jest would see the properties on the class but would not auto mock the functions on it.
+Switching back to the classic syntax allowed the classes to be automatically mocked again.

 ## Used 3rd party libs

 * Webpack (ES6 syntax, packaged assets, modular build)